ipums/ipumspy/docs/source/getting_started.rst

 IPUMS USA variables can be browsed `here <https://usa.ipums.org/usa-action/variables/group>`__.

-Note that source variables can only be requested using their short form variable names.
-These can be viewed by clicking `Display Options` on the `Select Data` page and selecting the `short` option under `Source variable names`.
+Source variables can be requested using their short or long form variable names.
+Short form source variable names can be viewed by clicking `Display Options` on the `Select Data` page and selecting the `short` option under `Source variable names`.

 .. code:: python